 In the Computer and Networks Specialization:

-- How to install, configure and service a computer and its peripherals
+- How to install hardware and software, configure and service a computer/laptop and its peripherals.

 - How to become proficient in networking and network security

 - How to define, configure and manage all the elements of a local area network to ensure reliability and security of data transfer